 This website has been setup to support Rebecca J. Hogue’s PhD study.
 The website will evolve as the dissertation process evolves.
-The site reflects my “research notes” as I work through the research and writing process.
+The site reflects both the research notes and research results.

 Other blogs that I maintain can be found at: